vita-tak/market-signal-engine/README.md

 ## How it works

-Each morning, the system fetches the last 24 hours of news and current price for each ticker via Alpha Vantage.
+The system fetches the last 24 hours of news and current price for each ticker via Alpha Vantage.
 Claude analyzes the news and determines whether a concrete, identifiable event justifies a signal.
 The result is appended as a structured JSONL record to `output/signals.jsonl`.

 A signal is only valid if it is driven by a specific event, not general sentiment.
 On quiet days the system returns HOLD with LOW confidence rather than inventing a catalyst.